Rommel Pacheco

-Rommel Agmed Pacheco Marrufo (born 12 July 1986) is a Mexican diver.
-He was the gold medalist in the 10-meter platform at the 2003 Pan American Games.
+Rommel Agmed Pacheco Marrufo (born 12 July 1986) is a Mexican politician and retired diver.
+He was a six-time Pan American Games medalist (three gold, three silver).
 In the 2004 Summer Olympics he finished in 10th place in the 10-meter platform and 3-meter springboard.
 In the 2008 Summer Olympics he finished in 8th place in the 10-meter platform.

+In the 2021 mid-terms Pacheco was elected to the Chamber of Deputies to represent the third district of Yucatán for the National Action Party (PAN).
+In October 2024, he was appointed by President Claudia Sheinbaum as the new head of the National Commission for Physical Culture and Sport (CONADE), replacing Ana Gabriela Guevara.